Bridging the Gender Gap in Responsible Finance

 FALS aims to strengthen empowerment potential of existing financial and business training and mainstream gender in the design of the products and services of the institution, as well as improving the FI policies and practices in the context of responsible inclusive finance.
+Expected outcomes are that:

 - Clients have a life planning and financial empowerment methodology that they can share with others in their families and communities to increase benefits from FSP products and services and help the FSP expand to new reliable clients.

 - MFI has participatory tools to develop more empowering products and services for its clients, especially with poor women, on an ongoing basis as new needs arise

 - MFI has a Road Map to mainstream gender empowerment into their credit policy / strategy policy and product development towards improving SPM across their areas of operation.